PINTO0309/onnx2tf/docs/flatbuffer_direct_architecture.md

 post-Transpose removal, and pruning share one differential index and `LayoutState`; the legacy helper remains a compatibility wrapper.

+The stricter channel-axis/multi-post variant is mechanically adjacent in the same module.
+It requires an exclusive NHWC→NCHW pre-Transpose, rank-four Gather with `axis=1`/`batchDims=0`, and one or more non-public inverse-post Transposes; it rewrites the Gather to NHWC axis 3 and coalesces post aliases.
+The full 134-line implementation moved with an identical AST, while the lowerer keeps a compatibility wrapper and its three production positions stay unchanged pending indexed migration.
+It remains separate from the general single-post axis-remap runner so pass ordering and public-output behavior do not change implicitly.

 Strict canonical NHWC→NCHW Transpose→unary-chain→inverse Transpose passthrough
 is mechanically owned by the same family.
 Only linear layout-agnostic unary chains are eligible; public intermediate outputs and pre-Transpose fan-out are